Accessible Design & Remediation Services for Nonprofits | DC and Maryland

 Brand Strategy and Design

-We design publications that tell your story and have impact.See our publication work
+We design accessible publications that tell your story and have impact.See our We design accessible publications that tell your story and have impact.work.

-We design event materials that help you get more attendees and sponsors.See our event work
+We design event materials that help you get more attendees and sponsors.See our We design event materials that help you get more attendees and sponsors.work.

 Accessible InDesign Files

-We design accessible publications or remediate your existing InDesign files.Learn more about InDesign file remediation
+We design accessible publications or remediate your existing InDesign files.See our We design accessible publications or remediate your existing InDesign files.work.

 Website Accessibility Audit

-We identify accessibility issues on your website, which helps you get compliant and prevent potential legal issues.Learn more about our website accessibility audit
+We identify accessibility issues on your website, which helps you get compliant and prevent potential legal issues.See our We identify accessibility issues on your website, which helps you get compliant and prevent potential legal issues.work.

 Some of Our Clients